mbojan/nba-trades/Manuscript.md

 </div>

 <p class="caption">Video 1. **Dynamic Visualization of Annual Trade Networks** Note: Intra-division trades are highlighted in red.
-Node color and position refers to division.</p>
+Node color and position refers to division.
+The upper-right menu allows the animation speed to be adjusted while visualizing the entire sequence, or the foward/back buttons at the bottom can be used to animate the visualization one annual slice (trade season) at a time.</p>
 </div>

 Our first step is to tabulate the number of trades observed both within and across divisions.
 This tabulation is presented in the form of what is referred to as a mixing matrix, which shows---at the level of divisions---how many trades occur between teams of the same division and between teams of differing divisions.
 We present these mixing matrices in two aggregations.
 The first represents all years prior to division expansion, when there were four divisions, a period which spans from 1976-2004.
 The second window began in 2005 and runs through the end of our analytic period at the end of the 2018-19 season, during which the teams were separated into six divisions.
 To provide a visual representation of the changes in these division-specific trade patterns across the examined period, Video 1 presents a dynamic visualization of each year's trade network.^[The appendices also include full replication code for all analyzes conducted and the generation of this visualization.]